Historic East Towson: Historic landmarks

-St. James African Union Methodist Protestant (AUMP) Church
+St. James African Union Methodist Protestant Church

 St. James AUMP Church is the oldest church in the Historic East Towson area.
-Its origins date back to 1861 when a group of African Americans from the East Towson community praised their God by meeting in the homes of the late James Garrett and the late Frank and Ida Scovens.
-On October 17, 1881, members of the church purchased land on Jefferson Avenue where the church was built.
+Its origins date back to 1861 when a group of African-Americans from the East Towson community met in the homes of the late James Garrett and the late Frank and Ida Scovens.
+On October 17, 1881, members of the church purchased land on Jefferson Avenue, where the church was built.

 The large bell in front of the church is older than the church itself, dating back to 1845.
-It was originally used in another structure to announce the departure of the streetcar on York Road until St. James acquired it.
+It was originally used in another structure to announce the departure of the streetcar on York Road, until St. James acquired it.
 The bell was fixed onto the roof and notified the start of 10 AM Sunday service.
 The weight of the bell caused the church roof to sag.
 It was taken down and placed in front of the church.

-A second level was built in 1906 with each floor containing a sanctuary.
-The main sanctuary was moved to the second level while the first level was used primarily for group meetings and banquets.
+A second level was built in 1906, with each floor containing a sanctuary.
+The main sanctuary was moved to the second level, while the first level was used primarily for group meetings and banquets.

-Maryland and Pennsylvania (Ma and Pa) Railroad
+Maryland and Pennsylvania Railroad

 The Maryland and Pennsylvania Railroad (Ma & Pa) was formed in 1901 from the merger of several railroads that date to the 1880s and 1890s: the Baltimore & Delta Railway (later the Baltimore and Lehigh Railroad) and the York and Peach Bottom Railway (later the York Southern Railroad).
 The Ma & Pa ran through Historic East Towson, parallel to East Pennsylvania Avenue and directly alongside the Carver Colored High School.
 It remained in service until August 31, 1954.
 Two stone bridge abutments were left in place from where the line crossed York Road.
 The Towson Bypass now runs along a portion of the former rail alignment in the area.

 Carver High School

 The building at 300 Lennox Avenue at the intersection of Jefferson Avenue in East Towson was the original Carver Colored High School opening in 1939.
-Its first class consisted of 44 African American students: 22 local and 22 non-local.
+Its first class consisted of 44 African-American students: 22 local and 22 non-local.
 In September 1949, the school moved to York Road.
-The 1954 Supreme Court ruling in Brown vs. Board of Education caused the school population to dwindle and the school closed in 1959.
-Carver High School became the desegregated Towsontowne Junior High School at 938 York Road and was renamed to Central Vocational Technical High School.
+The 1954 Supreme Court ruling in Brown vs. Board of Education caused the school population to dwindle, and the school closed in 1959.
+Carver High School became the desegregated Towsontowne Junior High School at 938 York Road, and was renamed to Central Vocational Technical High School.

 In 1992 the York Road school was renamed the George Washington Carver Center for Arts and Technology, a nod to its origins.
-The building at 300 Lennox Avenue today operates as the East Towson Carver Community Center and houses the offices of the Northeast Towson Improvement Association, Inc.; a daycare; and a satellite office for Baltimore County Recreation and Parks.
+The building at 300 Lennox Avenue today operates as the East Towson Carver Community Center and houses the offices of the Northeast Towson Improvement Association, a daycare, and a satellite office for Baltimore County Recreation and Parks.